 We do not know how involved the city and county attorneys are in trying to make sure taxpayers are represented at the negotiating table.

-We do not know how large a role the city and county Mayors play in the negotiations.
+We do not know how large a role the city and county mayors play in the negotiations.

 Members of the Industrial Development Board, who are unelected and thus non-accountable to taxpayers, find themselves in the unenviable position of being rubber stamps.
 They are not provided much if any staff analysis outlining key policy provisions.
 (The IDB is involved because the ownership of a PILOT property is transferred to the IDB to confer tax-exempt status.)

-The Chamber of Commerce plays an important role in vetting applications for "jobs" PILOTs.
+The chamber of commerce plays an important role in vetting applications for "jobs" PILOTs.
 Through this arrangement, our elected officials have privatized a government function by in effect delegating decisions on who does not have to pay property taxes.

 City and County government provide $1.2 million annually to the Chamber and yet our elected officials have not provided their economic development partner with policies to guide them on PILOTs.

 In a presentation at a City Council Strategic Planning meeting on August 14, 2018, a Chamber official (Charles Wood) acknowledged that currently there is no site that the public (or elected officials) can go to find the "policies" the Chamber uses in deciding whether to negotiate a PILOT.
-Councilors requested that the factors that the Chamber uses be posted on the city website.
+Councilors requested that the factors that the Chamber considers be posted on the city website.

 In August the Council also mentioned reporting, noting that they have not been getting reports showing how companies are doing in meeting their commitments of jobs, investment and wages.

 On October 13, 2018, at an Avondale neighborhood association meeting, the City's Deputy Administrator for Economic Development (Charita Allen) was asked about the existence and location of PILOT policies.
 She said that there are Jobs PILOT policies and that they are housed at the Chamber.
-She said that the city "will get" and put on their website.
+She said that the city "will get" and put on the city website.

 The consultants play to the fear of communities that they will be shunned by corporations unless they create an appealing "business climate," which usually includes "incentives" such as the availability of substantial tax breaks and infrastructure assistance.

-What does this all really mean for subsidies and jobs?
 The non-profit Good Jobs First (GJF) writes: "Candid site location consultants will admit: the only time subsidies can actually tilt the scales is when a company has two equally compelling choices.
 But that rarely happens."
 (It happened here at least once, with Volkswagen.)